CyberRik/reach-app/README.md

 # REACH.APP
-NOTE: Make your own branches and commit to main if working Two Folders-
+NOTE: Work on your own branches and commit to main if working Two Folders-
 1. Web version(MERN stack)
 2. Web version(No code)